pmean/build-website/text/05/ReweightingData.md

 adjustments between two groups that have sharply differing mixes of age, gender, and/or racial characteristics.

-Here are a few additional references about Simpson\'s paradox.
+Here are a few additional references about Simpson's paradox.

 -   Appleton, David R., French, Joyce M. and Vanderpump, Mark P. J.
-    (1996) Ignoring a covariate: An example of Simpson\'s paradox.
+    (1996) Ignoring a covariate: An example of Simpson's paradox.
 The American Statistician, 50, 340-341.
--   Wagner, Clifford H. (1982) Simpson\'s paradox in real life.
+-   Wagner, Clifford H. (1982) Simpson's paradox in real life.
 The American Statistician, 36, 46-48.
--   Morrell, Christopher H. (1999) Simpson\'s paradox: An example from a longitudinal study in South Africa.
+-   Morrell, Christopher H. (1999) Simpson's paradox: An example from a longitudinal study in South Africa.
 Journal of Statistics Education, 7, 7-7.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Covariate adjustment](../category/CovariateAdjustment.html).